Academic and Career Preparation Resources

 Safe and Supportive School Resources

-This organization’s website provides a wealth of information to assist those who work with military families.
+The Military Families Learning Network organization’s website provides a wealth of information to assist those who work with military families.
 Within this resource, a webinar series called, “Kids Serve Too!” includes information about Sesame Street for Military Families.
 This website focuses on strategies for helping children focus on self-care, building resilience and optimism, dealing with relocation transitions, meeting special needs, coping with anxiety, grief, and/or loss.

 Military Family Resources